Azure/fta-cloudarchitecture/docs/reliability.md

 > 📖 Complete the [guided learning path for reliability] on [Microsoft Learn]

 The Reliability pillar contains a huge amount of valuable information for cloud architects and engineers.
-We have chosen a few themes that we think are especially useful to understand.
+We have chosen a few themes from the pillar that we think are especially important.

 ## Shared responsibility